top of page

 Most standard home inspections in Atlanta range from $350 to $600, depending on the size and age of the home.
 Specialty inspections may cost more:

-Compared to the potential cost of missed issues—foundation cracks, roof replacement, mold remediation—the inspection is a small investment with a huge return.
+Compared to the potential cost of missed issues—like foundation cracks, roof replacement, or mold remediation—the inspection is a small investment with a huge return.

 Red Flags That Only the Best Home Inspectors Will Spot

-A top-tier home inspector in Atlanta or Decatur will catch things others miss:
+A top-tier home inspector in Atlanta or Decatur will catch things others might overlook:

-Always look for inspectors who provide photo-rich reports, not just checkboxes.
-The best home inspectors near me will also walk you through the report and answer questions in plain English.
+Always look for inspectors who provide thorough, photo-rich reports, not just checkboxes.
+The best home inspectors near me will also walk you through the report and answer questions clearly.

 Structural issue from a home inspection in Decatur GA